-- We are leveraging existing promotional opportunities at events such as jobs fairs, employment expos, and employer-run industry days. - We are delivering regular workshops and information sessions to long-term unemployed people on current opportunities and support services available. - We are hosting and attending activities and events that optimise communication and engagement with long-term unemployed people on education, training, and other entry pathways into local industries.
+- We are leveraging existing promotional opportunities at events such as jobs fairs, employment expos, and employer-run industry days. - We are delivering regular workshops and information sessions to long-term unemployed people on current opportunities and support services available. - We are hosting and attending activities and events that optimise communication and engagement with long-term unemployed people on education, training and in collaboration with community support services to create other entry pathways into local industries.